Harmxn02/Comparing-PyTorch-CPU-vs-CUDA/README.md

 # PyTorch: CUDA vs CPU

+The training for CUDA was done using a NVIDIA RTX 3060 Laptop GPU.
+The training for CPU was done using AMD Ryzen 5 5600H.
+Perhaps not a fair comparison, but those are the physical devices my laptop came with.

 ## [Simple feedforward neural network (FNN)](./FNN.ipynb)

 Here I trained the models for 100 epochs, with 64 batches of batch size 128